queerviolet/exercise.therapist/README.js.md

     scream("It's _very important_ that you hear _everything_, so I'm _shouting at you_.")
       -> "It's VERY IMPORTANT that you hear EVERYTHING, so I'm SHOUTING AT YOU."

-## 5. Reflect and understand the skeleton code ##

-Read over the code that was provided with the exercise and understand what it's doing.
-When is the `Therapist` constructor called?
-When is your `listen` function called?
-Why is the code broken out into a Therapist class and a Session class?
-How does the Session class interface with the HTML document?

-How does your code look?
-If I asked you to add a hundred new responses to the therapist's repertoire, would it be easy to do?
-If not, how might you refactor your code so that it would be?

-Javascript's syntax is quite different from Ruby's, and Javascript programs flow a bit differently—they tend to be much less top-down one-line-executing- after-another than in Ruby.
-It's okay if you're feeling these differences as a lot of cognitive load right now.
-It will get easier.
-And when you're feeling stressed, now you have someone you can talk to about it.

 ## Historical note ##